Verified Gross Mass (VGM) Guide: SOLAS Compliance for Freight Forwarders

 VGM does not stand alone.
 It connects to the booking, the container number, the packing operation, and the shipping documents that follow.
 The verified weight feeds the carrier stowage plan, and the same shipment record carries through to the bill of lading.
 When the VGM, the booking, and the documentation all sit in one shipment record, an export team can see at a glance which containers are cleared to load and which are still waiting.

-That visibility is the difference between a calm export desk and a scramble at every cut-off.
-Forwarders that manage VGM, container status, and milestones together with shipment tracking and operations software remove the spreadsheet step and the late-night carrier emails that come with it.
+That visibility is the difference between a calm export desk and a scramble at every cutoff.
+Forwarders that manage VGM, container status, and milestones together with Shipment Tracking & Operations Software for Forwarders remove the spreadsheet step and the late night carrier emails that come with it.

 Ship Faster.
 Scale Smarter.